Which political system is best for the economy?

 Once you take these exceptionals out, the picture is altogether different.
 The Federal Reserve’s own study, which is over a much longer period, concludes that there is no significant difference in stock performance based on which party is in power.

-Historical analyses obviously do not predict future performance: they take no account of the impact of monetary policy that the FED will apply in the months and years to come, or the evolution of oil prices.
+Historical analyzes obviously do not predict future performance: they take no account of the impact of monetary policy that the FED will apply in the months and years to come, or the evolution of oil prices.
 These are the two variables which currently have a strong impact on financial markets.
 Besides, this election is like no other – so there are no comparables.

 USD, big caps and bonds could suffer